 It’s important to identify your expectations before bringing a furry friend home for the holidays.
 Who will feed the dog, and when?
 Who will walk them and clean up accidents?
 Can your partner, parents, or children take on these responsibilities?
 Just as importantly — can you?

-Every pet deserves access to reliable healthcare, food, water, shelter, and love, so you need to make sure your family can provide all of these resources.
-This may include multiple mealtimes and walks per day, frequent restocking of food and supplies, and lots of time spent training.
-This may be difficult to keep up with if there’s no one at home all day or if the pet’s primary caregiver is a younger child, so this is certainly something to think through.
+Every pet deserves access to reliable healthcare, food, water, shelter, exercise, and love, so you need to make sure your family can provide all of these resources.
+This may include multiple mealtimes and walks per day, frequent restocking of food and supplies, and lots of training.
+It can be difficult to keep up if there’s no one at home all day or if the pet’s primary caregiver is a younger child, so this is certainly something to think through.

 Do your research into the average price of vet visits, dog food, and any other costs of dog ownership to ensure your pet never has to go without care.
 It’s also important to budget for a pet sitter, kennel service, groomer, and any other extra pet necessities.
 They can add up to more than you think!